vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

 # 2025-01-15: audiological evaluation

 This document is for an audiological evaluation scheduled with Berkeley Hearing Center for Wednesday 2025-01-15 at 3:45 PM.
+Eventually, this transformed into an earwax removal (cerumen removal) appointment.

 The corresponding best practices doc is [here](../../best-practices/best-practices-around-audiological-evaluation-appointments.md).